lundas/dep-scorecard/README.md

 ## Overview
-Vulnerabilities in open-source projects provide serious security risks for all software development projects.
+Vulnerabilities in open-source projects can create serious security risks for all software development projects.
 A number of tools exist to help engineers evaluate the security of their open-source dependencies.
 Dependency Scorecard is a tool that aggregates information from public APIs to help developers make informed decisions regarding the security of their project dependencies.

 ## Functionality
 *Currently Supported Files: package.json* <br><br>